الخميس، 25 ديسمبر 2008

 "Surely Abraham was an example, obedient to Allah, by nature upright, and he was not of the polytheists.
 He was grateful for Our bounties.
 We chose him and guided him unto a right path.
 We gave him good in this world, and in the next he will most surely be among the righteous."
 (Qur'an 16:120-121)

 One of Abraham's main trials was to face the command of Allah to kill his only son.
 Upon hearing this command, he prepared to submit to Allah's will.
 When he was all prepared to do it, Allah revealed to him that his "sacrifice" had already been fulfilled.
-He had shown that his love for his Lord superceded all others, that he would lay down his own life or the lives of those dear to him
+He had shown that his love for his Lord superceded all others, that he would lay down his own life or the lives of those dear to him in order to submit to God.

 Why do Muslims sacrifice an animal on this day?